g0v-data/g0v-hackmd-archive/notes/1ZwORILxREW5Yg1XPIl3bQ.md

 It can be steeply priced to install and preserve comparable environments in terms of assets, infrastructure, and overhead.
 This may be a main impediment for groups with tight expenditures.

 For example:
-A startup company may additionally locate it hard to find the money for the infrastructure required for blue-green deployment.
+A startup company may additionally find it hard to find the money for the infrastructure required for blue-green deployment.
 They may also choose less complicated deployment techniques to start with to limit prices.

 ### Difficulty in Scaling
 Maintaining comparable environments and making sure scalability can turn out to be extra difficult and useful resource-intensive as the program and user base amplify.